 NOTE: Please refer to the “YOUR RIGHTS” section above to review the rights you are granting Defenders of Wildlife by entering our contest.

 Entries may originate from film or digital files but must be submitted electronically as JPEGs.

 Photographs will be judged anonymously on the following criteria: artistic value, content, composition, originality and technical expertise.
-A team of Defenders of Wildlife staff members who select images for our various publications will judge the contest.
+A team of photography experts will judge the contest.
 This is a skill-based contest, and chance plays no part in the determination of the winners.

 The team will select 10 finalists, divided into the two categories: imperiled wildlife and wild lands of North America.
 The prize winners and honorable mention winners will come from this group.
 The finalists will then be posted online for voting by visitors to our website.
 The voting by our visitors will determine the grand prize winner as well as the first, second and third prize winners for each category.

-The grand prize winner as determined by the visitors of our web site will receive a six-day photo tour of Yellowstone national park that runs from September 21-26, 2014.
+The grand prize winner as determined by the visitors of our web site will receive a six-day photo tour of Yellowstone National Park from June 6-10.
 Defenders of Wildlife will pay for domestic travel to and from the parks for the winner.
 The tour, courtesy of Jess Lee Photo Tours, includes lodging, ground transportation, guiding and field instruction.
 For more information, please visit Jess Lee Photography's Photo Workshops and Upcoming Trips page.
 This trip is nontransferable and must be taken during the dates listed above.